by Daron Larson

 What skills am I talking about?

-Focus is the ability to decide what to notice closely which letting other perceptions recede into the background without insisting they go away entirely.
+Concentration is the ability to decide what to notice closely which letting other perceptions recede into the background without insisting they go away entirely.

-Familiarity is the ability to detect and distinguish a rich variety of perceptions and become more intimately acquainted with them over time.
+Sensory clarity is the ability to detect and distinguish a rich variety of perceptions and become more intimately acquainted with them over time.

-Flexibility is the ability to objectively observe the moment-by-moment flow of perceptions without interfering with them.
+Equanimity is the ability to objectively observe the moment-by-moment flow of perceptions without interfering with them.
 This is in contrast to the default experience of constantly fighting with discomfort and choking the life out of pleasure.

 I like to make a game out of turning ordinary activities into opportunities for attention training.
 This includes ordinary things like making my bed, brushing my teeth, taking a shower, and drinking coffee.
-I don’t take advantage of every opportunity, but instead try to identify more and more of them over time.
+I don’t take advantage of every opportunity, but instead, try to identify more and more of them over time.
 It’s an ongoing, long-term project.

 There are a number of exercises I use when watching a film — whether it’s one I enjoy, dislike, or have seen before.